Crypto Fundamentals

 • Providing liquidity to a DeFi pool (gas increases the cost basis of the LP token)

-Gas paid on a disposal transaction reduces the net proceeds from the sale, decreasing the realized gain or increasing the realized loss.
-This treatment applies to:
+Proceeds reduction is the classification method where gas paid on a disposal transaction reduces the net proceeds from the sale.
+The reduced proceeds decrease the realized gain or increase the realized loss.
+The 2 transaction types that receive proceeds reduction treatment are listed below.

 • Selling crypto on a DEX (gas reduces net sale proceeds)